| |

 Carcory Ruins - Outback Queensland

-Something to add to your list when your driving into town is the Dreamtime Serpent Rock!
+Something to add to your list when driving into town is the striking Dreamtime Serpent Rock!
+This impressive Indigenous art installation sits atop a hill just outside Betoota, offering a unique glimpse into the region’s cultural heritage.

 You'll find the Dreamtime Serpent Rock before you get to town